muhi-zatar/Sentiment-Analysis/README.md

 # Data Preprocessing

 The reviews inserted by the users and fans has some undesirable characters and segements that may not be useful for training, so first of all, it is mandatory to remove these characters.
-Also, the preprocessing stage is done easily using regular expressions (https://www.w3schools.com/python/python_regex.asp).
+Also, the preprocessing stage is done easily using [regular expressions](https://www.w3schools.com/python/python_regex.asp).

 # Tf-idf